HL7/emedicinal-product-info/input/pagecontent/index.md

 > **Standard Applicability**
 > While this IG focuses on human medicinal products, the underlying FHIR ePI standard is designed to be extensible.
 Regulatory implementation paths for Over-The-Counter (OTC) vs. Prescription medicines may vary by jurisdiction.

-**Out of Scope**:
+> [!NOTE]
+> **Temporarily Out of Scope**
+> While the current focus is on human medicinal products, future phases of this project will account for:
-- Medical devices, Veterinary Drugs, and Natural Health Products.
+> - Medical devices, Veterinary Drugs, and Natural Health Products.